I am often asked questions, about my travels and in order to answer some of the questions here are my own personal lists.

 How many countries have I been to and not seen football?

-Seven.
-Russia, Austria, Gibraltar and fleeting visits to Libya, China, Oman and Azerbaijan.
+Eight.
+Russia, Austria, Gibraltar and fleeting visits to Libya, Latvia, China, Oman and Azerbaijan.

 This leads onto what’s the furthest you’ve travelled only to find the match postponed?